Hear from Salesforce leaders on how to create and deploy Agentforce agents.

 Building a Custom Validator

 If you want to perform complex validation logic, or reuse some code you already have on a separate JAR file, then the is-true and is-false fallback validators might not be the most convenient solution for you.
 You might then want to build your own validator.
-Leveraging the Validator API, you can create your own validators, and there then are two mechanisms that allow you to execute them in a flow.
+Leveraging the Validator APILeaving the Site, you can create your own validators, and there then are two mechanisms that allow you to execute them in a flow.
 Below are the necessary steps necessary to do that.

 Implement the Validator Interface